Eating Too Much Sugar in Pregnancy – Side Effects and Tips to Reduce It

 While it is alright to indulge once in a while, overeating sugar in pregnancy may not be good for your baby.
-It may put you at a risk of gestational diabetes and also could potentially cause an unhealthy affinity for sugary foods in your child at a future stage.
+It may put you at risk of gestational diabetes and also could potentially cause an unhealthy affinity for sugary foods in your child at a future stage.
+So, how much is too much?
+Let’s find out everything you need to know about eating sugar during pregnancy.

-What Amount Of Sugar Can Be Safely Consumed During Pregnancy
+What Amount of Sugar Can Be Safely Consumed During Pregnancy

 While there are no standardised recommendations for the amount of sugar to be consumed during pregnancy, it is best to consume it with caution.
 The amount of sugar you can safely consume during pregnancy depends on your blood sugar levels, your weight and your metabolic rate.
-Either way, it is best not to exceed 25 gms of sugar during pregnancy in one day.
+Either way, it is best not to exceed 25 gm of sugar during pregnancy in one day.

-Even when not pregnant, overconsumption of sugar-rich foods and carbohydrates affect your health negatively.
-During pregnancy, this could affect you and also the baby adversely.
-Excess sugar can travel through the placenta to the baby and increases the baby’s blood sugar levels too.
-This will in turn lead to excess production of insulin the baby’s body and can lead to baby being born larger than normal.
+Even when not pregnant, overconsumption of sugar-rich foods and carbohydrates affects your health negatively.
+During pregnancy, this could adversely affect you and the baby.
+Excess sugar can travel through the placenta to the baby and increase the baby’s blood sugar levels.
+This will, in turn, lead to excess insulin production in the baby’s body and can lead to the baby being born larger than normal.
+Delivering a baby too large can lead to delivery issues and necessary c-sections.
+It could also lead to a premature birth (1).

-We’ve already discussed the possible side effects of overconsumption of sugar in pregnancy but there are more reasons to avoid sugar in excess.
-Here’s what sugar during pregnancy does to you
+We’ve already discussed the possible side effects of overconsumption of sugar in pregnancy, but there are more reasons to avoid sugar in excess.
+Here’s what sugar during pregnancy does to you:

 1. It Causes Lethargy and Fatigue

-Sugar and sugar laden foods provide empty calories and no nutrition.
+Sugar and sugar-laden foods provide empty calories and no nutrition.
 The only energy spike you may feel is from the burst of sucrose that hits your blood steam but then rapidly drops as well.
 This leaves you feeling lethargic and low on energy.

 2. It Causes Weight Gain

 The fact that excess sugar causes weight gain is a common one.
-During pregnancy your body naturally gains weight to support the growing baby.
-This natural weight gain coupled with excess sugar can lead to obesity and birth complications.
+During pregnancy, your body naturally gains weight to support the growing baby.
+This natural weight gain, coupled with excess sugar, can lead to obesity and birth complications.

 4. It Aggravates Pregnancy Symptoms